tidyomics/.github/contributing.md

 # Contributing to `tidyomics`

-## General steps to making contributions to an existing package in the
+## Making contributions to existing tidyomics packages
-   tidyomics ecosystem

 1. Check the [open challenges page](https://github.com/orgs/tidyomics/projects/1),
    or ask one of the community members about adding a new open